 Influencer Andrew Tate detained in Romania, given British arrest warrant alleging sexual aggression

-She said the Bucharest Court of Appeal is set to make a "pivotal decision" Tuesday on whether to execute the warrants issued by U.K.'s Westminster Magistrates Court.
+She said the Bucharest Court of Appeal was to make a "pivotal decision" Tuesday on whether to execute the warrants issued by U.K.'s Westminster Magistrates Court.

 Four women had reported Tate to the U.K. authorities for alleged sexual violence and physical abuse, but the Crown Prosecution Service decided not to prosecute him.
 The alleged victims then turned to crowdfunding to cover their legal costs as they pursue a civil case against him.